TylerMoua/LogisimDDF/README.md

 			This method takes in a start point, end point, int value to tell which node is being wired, and a string for the type of element being wired.
 This information is used for the canvas to determine where an input node is on the screen.

 ### Menu Selection Handling
-	The menuSelect method is called by the TouchProcessor and given a Point based on the menuCellSize.
-The selectedButton field is set to this Point and the x coordinate of the selectedbutton field is sent to the processMenu method.
-The processMenu method takes the x coordinate a selectedMenu Point and uses a case statement to determine which button has been pressed.
-This is because the positions of each button are the same as their index in the menu array.
-Each case in this case statement calls a different method to handle that buttons functionality.
-	Button Function methods:
 		play:
 			Checks for any null connections in the circuit then toggles playing in both this class and the PLAY class.
 		add: